AWS Glossary

 Summary

-Managed service that automates AWS landing zone setup, governance, and compliance monitoring.
+Managed service that automates AWS landing zone setup, multi-account governance, and compliance monitoring with preventive, detective, and proactive controls.

 Key Facts

-- • Managed service that automates AWS landing zone setup, governance, and compliance monitoring
+- • Managed service that automates AWS landing zone setup, multi-account governance, and compliance monitoring with preventive, detective, and proactive controls

 - • It builds on AWS Organizations, Service Control Policies (SCPs), and CloudTrail to enforce organizational standards across accounts

-- • **Mistake 2:** Not customizing guardrails for business needs
+- • Mistake 2:** Not adopting proactive controls

 Entity Definitions

-- Lambda is an AWS service relevant to aws control tower.
+- EC2 is an AWS service relevant to aws control tower.

 - S3